Mark Spain Real Estate Reviews: Is The Guaranteed Offer Worth It?

 While Mark Spain has mostly positive reviews from traditional sellers, homeowners looking to sell for cash are often disappointed by the low offers and high realtor fees associated with the Guaranteed Offer.

-If you're serious about getting a cash offer for your home, we recommend starting with a free offers marketplace like Clever Offers.
-With Clever Offers, you get competing offers worth up to 100% of your home value and can sell in as little as 7 days — all with no added fees or obligation to move forward.
-Submit a quick form to find your best offers.
+If you're serious about getting a cash offer for your home, we recommend getting offers directly from cash buyers in your area or using a free service like Clever Offers to find legitimate cash offers on your behalf.
+You can compare offers without any pressure to move forward and sell in as little as 7 days — all with no added fees or commissions.

 Who does Mark Spain work best for?

-• You're on the fence about listing vs. selling for cash
+• Are on the fence about listing vs. selling for cash

-• You want to see what your house would sell for with either option
+• Want to see what your house would sell for with either option

-• You'd prefer to work with an agent vs. negotiating with a cash buyer directly
+• Would prefer to work with an agent vs. negotiating with a cash buyer directly

-• You're willing to pay a full listing agent commission
+• Are willing to pay a full listing agent commission

 By comparison, most cash home buyers will let you sell the home as is, regardless of condition.
 You can also avoid paying realtor fees and other closing costs.